constantbetasoftware/constantbetasoftware.github.io/_posts/2015-12-01-hello-world.md

 title: Hello, World!
 ---

-Welcome to constant beta software, a blog where I write about technology, startups and their products.
+Welcome to constant beta software, a blog where I write about technology, startups, and their products.

 I intend to dissect companies and products, guess how they got where they are and where they can go.